pingidentity/terraform-provider-pingone/docs/resources/environment.md

 Resource to create and manage PingOne environments.

-~> PingOne environments are created with a default population (managable with the `pingone_population_default` resource) and at least one service added.
+~> PingOne environments are created with a default population and at least one service added.

 ~> This `pingone_environment` resource does not yet support creation of WORKFORCE enabled environments.